-2.1.
-The aim of the LDR scheme is to encourage and incentivise DNOs to undertake additional actions to better understand and manage electricity losses on their networks.
+- 2.1.
+The aim of the LDR scheme is to encourage and incentivise DNOs to undertake additional actions to better understand and manage electricity losses. - 2.2.
+The LDR will not reward companies for simply listing the processes they are following in order to act in accordance with their Distribution Losses Strategy (Standard Licence Condition 49).
+DNOs must have a Distribution Losses Strategy in place that ensures that Distribution Losses are as low as reasonably practicable regardless of whether any LDR reward is received. - 2.3.

-2.2.
 The reward is worth up to £32m across all DNOs and will be made available in three tranches over the eight year RIIO-ED1 price control.
 The reward amounts will be determined in the regulatory years highlighted in Table 1 and collected by DNOs through their network charges the following regulatory year.

-Table 1: Maximum value e of the LDR a across all DNOs as set out in Licence condition CRC 2G (£m)
+Table 1: Maximum value of the LDR across all DNOs as set out in Licence Condition CRC 2G (£m)

-Regulatory Year
+To be determined in Regulatory Year (ie t-1)

 Tranche 2015/16 2016/17 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23

 First 8.0

 Second 10.0

 Third 14.0